JenniferOwen/Zebrafish-stripe-model/README.md

 17. pull_xb_p - updates the model based on a 'pull' event

 Saving files
-1. PROF_SAVE_NOW - saves the domain matrices by calling ...
+1. PROF_SAVE_NOW - saves the domain matrices by calling parsave2
+2. parsave - save the domain_matrices (different format to...)
 2. parsave_2 - save the domain_matrices

 Plotting files